 - Increased participation in competitive sport.

-We are absolutely thrilled to announce that for a third year running, Brookhurst have been awarded the Gold Sports Mark Award for our participation and profile in school sports.
+We are pleased to announce that Brookhurst has been awarded the Silver Sports Mark Award for our participation and profile in school sports.

 To achieve the Silver School Games Mark, we:

 - Developed a clearly planned approach to 60 active minutes within each school day.
 This was done through careful timetabling, heatmaps in the Active School Planner, student leadership and organised, active lunchtimes.

 - Ensured at least 75% of our intra-school competitions had a clearly defined intent.
 This was done through adaptation of scoring, formatting and the widening of the competition environment.
 We employed a range of specialist staff to support us in meeting this goal.

 - Offered a number of opportunities to children who had not previously shown an interest in sport.
 We entered competitions and festivals for: athletics, hockey, archery, cricket, football, netball, basketball and outdoor adventurous activities.